benchmark-subsetting/cere/README.md

 For now CERE only supports the Linux operating system.
 We have tested different versions of kernels in the 2.6 series.
-CERE has been tested mainly on x86_64 Debian and Ubuntu distributions using llvm 3.3 and gcc-4.7.
+CERE has been tested mainly on x86_64 Debian and Ubuntu distributions.
+It has been tested mainly with LLVM versions ranging from 3.3 to 3.5.
+But the development branch works with LLVM 3.8.

 CERE capture and replay is performed in user mode, but requires that `/proc/sys/kernel/randomize_va_space` is set to 1.
 This is the default on most